Quirktree/info314-website/docs/resources/configure-routing-links.md

 router bgp 65009
 ```

 From the Linux commandline, you can view the current _startup configuration_ within `/etc/frr/frr.conf`.
+Be careful making edits directly to this configuration.
+VTYSH is preferred since it will prevent you from creating an invalid setting that breaks the service.
+If you do make a direct edit, you will need to restart the `frr` service manually using `systemctl`.